-Lawrence is a decidedly white-collar city, with fully 88.68% of the workforce employed in white-collar jobs, well above the national average.
+Lawrence is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lawrence is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Lawrence who work in office and administrative support (13.66%), teaching (13.33%), and sales jobs (10.70%).
+There are especially a lot of people living in Lawrence who work in teaching (11.28%), office and administrative support (10.84%), and management occupations (9.54%).

 Also of interest is that Lawrence has more people living here who work in computers and math than 95% of the places in the US.

 Lawrence is a very ethnically-diverse city.
 The people who call Lawrence home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lawrence residents report their race to be White, followed by Asian.
-Important ancestries of people in Lawrence include German, Irish, English, French, and Scottish.
+Important ancestries of people in Lawrence include German, Irish, English, European, and French.